List of Disney's Mulan characters: Matchmaker

 The Matchmaker (voiced by Miriam Margolyes in Mulan, April Winchell in Mulan II) is a matchmaker who considers Mulan to be a disgrace to her family after various incidents occur during her training.

 She appears in the 2020 film, portrayed by Cheng Pei-pei.

 Sha-Ron

 Sha-Ron (voiced by Jillian Henry) is a young girl who appears in Mulan II and trains with Mulan.

 Lord Qin and Prince Jeeki

 Lord Qin (voiced by Keone Young) is the priest of Qigong, who appears in Mulan II.
 Though he allows Mulan to marry his son, Prince Jeeki (voiced by Rob Paulsen), their wedding is interrupted and he refuses to let Li Shang marry Mulan until the Golden Dragon of Unity grants them permission to.
+He notably had his hands stuck in Chinese finger trap.